yurichan28/torrench/README.md

 * [LICENCE](https://github.com/kryptxy/torrench#licence)

 ## ABOUT
-Torrench is a command-line program to search and download torrents from various torrent-hosting websites.
+Torrench is a command-line program to search and download torrents from torrent-hosting sites.
 It's compatible under **Linux and Windows** operating systems.
 Torrents can be downloaded from following websites:
 1. linuxtracker.org - Download linux distros ISO torrents **[default]**
 2. The Pirate Bay (TPB)**\*** (Due to illegality of TPB, some configuration is to be done by user.
 Please Read below)